Overview of New Hampshire Mortgages

 If you need help purchasing a home in the Granite State, there are resources out there to provide financial assistance for homebuyers.

 Homebuyers looking for down payment and closing cost assistance can apply with the New Hampshire Housing Finance Authority.
-It also offers free homebuyer education classes, emergency home repair loans and the Home Start Homebuyer Tax Credit Program for first-time homebuyers.
+You can also find free homebuyer education classes, emergency home repair loans and the Home Start Homebuyer Tax Credit Program for first-time homebuyers.

 Another option that is available in several states is a program from the United States Department of Agriculture Rural Development.
 The USDA offers programs in rural communities to help residents secure affordable new homes or repair their current homes.
 It is worth seeing if you qualify for help from the USDA.